Challenge 2: From Prototype to Product¶

 Items are listed in priority order.
 If time is tight, focus on the items near the top first.

-• The Safety Brief has multiple pages or sections with navigation between them (alerts, weather, river crossings, gear, whatever makes sense for your brief)
+- The tool has multiple pages or sections with navigation between them (vendor profile, agency breakdown, NAICS analysis, whatever makes sense for your tool)

 These are options for teams that finish the baseline capabilities.
 Your team can also define your own stretch goals based on what interests you.